Missed Allergy Shot: Dose Adjustment Protocols by Gap Duration

 - Zero confirmed fatalities worldwide

 For patients who find the allergy shot schedule hard to maintain, Curex delivers SCIT as one weekly shot you give yourself at home for $129/month — removing the clinic-visit adherence challenge.
-The serum is sterile-compounded to USP <797>, a prescribed epinephrine auto-injector is confirmed on hand, and your first dose and every dose change are supervised live over Zoom by a board-certified allergist.
+The serum is sterile-compounded to USP <797>, a prescribed epinephrine auto-injector is confirmed on hand, and the first injection from each new vial or concentration is supervised live in the Virtual Shot Room by trained Curex clinical staff.

 See if at-home shots are right for youFrequently asked questions